Webcam Timelapse Online — Capture and Preview a Timelapse

 Watch the Frame Counter

-The stats panel shows the number of frames captured, total elapsed time, and an estimated playback duration at 10fps.
-Thumbnails of each captured frame appear in the strip below the video.
+The stats panel shows frames captured, total elapsed time, and an estimated playback duration at 10fps.
+Thumbnails of each captured frame appear in the strip below the video in real time.

 4